excessive/DOMy/_spec/README.md

     * A joystick is removed
 * **on_joystick_pressed**
     * A joystick button is pressed
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_joystick_released**
     * A joystick button is released
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_joystick_down**
     * A joystick button is held down
     * Includes axis and hat checks
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_joystick_axis**
     * A joystick axis value changes
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch
 * **on_joystick_hat**
     * A joystick hat value changes
-    * Capture propogation until Catch
+    * Bubble propagation until Catch
-    * If no Catch, Bubble propogation until Catch
+    * If no Catch, Capture propagation until Catch

 ### Gamepad Events